Torao Tokuda

 Torao Tokuda (徳田虎雄 Tokuda Torao; 17 February 1938 – 10 July 2024) was a Japanese politician.
 A member of the Liberal Democratic Party and later the Liberal League, he served in the House of Representatives from 1990 to 1996 and again from 2000 to 2005.

 Early life

-Torao Tokuda was born in Hyogo Prefecture on the 17th of February, 1938.
+Torao Tokuda was born in Hyogo Prefecture on 17 February 1938.
 He and His family moved to Tokunoshima island, Kagoshima Prefecture when he was at the age of two.

 When Tokuda was in third grade, his 3-year-old brother fell ill.
 As his brother suffered severe diarrhea and vomiting during one particular night, he tried to reach a doctor, which is said to have required him to run along an unlit mountain road.
 The doctor is said to have refused the request by Tokuda's house call, and soon thereafter Tokuda's brother succumbed to his illness.

 Tokuda aspired to be a doctor, which led to him transferring from his local high school in Tokunoshima to one in Osaka Prefecture.
 After high school, he was accepted into the medical school of Osaka University.
 He graduated with a PhD in 1966.